+As the energy sector evolves at a rapid pace, so does our stakeholder base.
+The SO continually review its stakeholder groups and engagement to capture the breadth and needs of stakeholders.
+During 2017, the SO engaged with over 650 stakeholders from the UK and abroad, representing 430 organisations, which is an increase from 391 organisations in 2016.
+There is broad support for progressive, rather than radical, change in the scenarios which allows some consistency with previous years’ analyses.

+FES questionnaires are circulated to a range of industry players (producers, importers, shippers, storage operators, delivery facility operators, transporters and consumers) requesting supply and demand forecast data and inviting views on underlying assumptions for supply and demand.
+Shippers are required to provide this supply and demand information under the UNC TPD Section O. Details of the FES stakeholder engagement process can be found on our website.

-Our FES document describes in detail the assumptions behind the main scenarios used in planning analysis and future energy scenarios.
-In the past National Grid produced a single forecast of gas and electricity demand.
+The FES document describes in detail the assumptions behind the main scenarios used in planning analysis and future energy scenarios.
+In the past, it produced a single forecast of gas and electricity demand.
 This approach no longer provides a sufficiently rich picture of possible energy futures.
-National Grid now uses scenarios representing different views of the future.
-There are many possible futures, with considerable uncertainty regarding future levels of gas and electricity demand, sources of gas supply and levels of renewable generation, as well as many others areas.
+There are now four scenarios representing different views of probable futures.
+There are many possible futures, with considerable uncertainty regarding future levels of gas and electricity demand, sources of gas supply and levels of renewable generation.
+However, in Gas Transmission we believe that the four scenarios encompass the more probable future outcomes.

-FES questionnaires are circulated to a range of industry players (Producers, Importers, Shippers, Storage Operators, Delivery Facility Operators, Transporters and Consumers) requesting supply and demand forecast data and inviting views on National Grid’s underlying assumptions for supply and demand.
-Shippers are required to provide this supply and demand information under the UNC TPD Section O. The FES consultation forms part of the wider FES consultation process, the results of which are published on the National Grid website.

-3.2 Planning Cycle
+Planning cycle

-National Grid will commence its annual planning cycle after the initial data has been gathered through the FES process and will use this data to compile long term supply and demand scenarios.
-The process will consider the capability that may be required to respond to entry and exit capacity signals from the market.
-National Grid will use detailed network models of the NTS under different supply and demand scenarios in order to understand how the system may behave under different conditions over a ten year planning horizon.
+We commence our annual planning cycle after the initial data has been gathered through the FES process.
+This data is used to compile long-term supply and demand scenarios.
+The process considers the capability that may be required to respond to entry and exit capacity signals from the market.
+We use detailed network models of the National Transmission System (NTS), under different supply and demand scenarios, to understand how the system may behave under different conditions over a ten-year planning horizon.

-During this process, Distribution Network Operators (“DNOs”) and NTS Shippers can apply for exit capacity on the NTS to support their long term needs, and NTS Shippers may signal their requirements in the long term entry capacity auctions under rules set out in the UNC.
-The information received from these commercial processes will be used to inform the final set of investments that are necessary to develop the system.
-National Grid will, primarily, consider any NTS capacity reserved through a Planning & Advanced Reservation of Capacity Agreement (“PARCA”) as well as long term signals received for additional capacity above the prevailing obligated/contracted capacity levels, which can be met through capacity substitution, as well as long term capacity bookings/reservations within obligated/contracted capacity levels (noting that in either of the latter two cases this may have been triggered via a PARCA) within the same annual planning process, in order to satisfy its wider duties to develop and maintain the system in an economic and efficient manner.
+During this process, distribution network operators (DNOs) and NTS shippers can apply for exit capacity on the NTS to support their needs.
+NTS shippers may signal their requirements in the long-term entry capacity auctions under rules set out in the UNC.

+We use the information received from these commercial processes to inform the final set of investments that are necessary to develop the system to satisfy our wider duties to develop and maintain the system in an economic and efficient manner.
+We will, primarily, consider:

-3.2.1 Network Capability Analysis
+NTS capacity reserved through a Planning and Advanced Reservation of Capacity Agreement (PARCA)

+long term signals received for additional capacity above the prevailing obligated or contracted capacity levels, which can be met through capacity substitution

+long-term capacity bookings or reservations within obligated or contracted capacity levels.

+Network capability analysis

-National Grid will undertake network capability analysis to identify the ability of the NTS to accommodate a given supply and demand pattern, respecting the maximum and minimum pressure requirements of the network (including locational pressure cover described in Section 6.7.2), and the efficient and safe operation of the system.
+We undertake network capability analysis to identify the ability of the NTS to accommodate a given supply and demand pattern, respecting the maximum and minimum pressure requirements of the network (including locational pressure cover described in Section 6.7.2), and the efficient and safe operation of the system.

-Analysis may be undertaken to identify capability for different needs, for example to identify the maximum flow that may be supported at an Entry or Exit Point, or the level of exit flexibility that exists on the system.
-The type of analysis (steady state or transient) and supply/demand scenarios will vary according to the study required; however the aim will be to find the point at which the network becomes “constrained” i.e. has reached its limits for the given scenario.
+Analysis may be undertaken to identify capability for different needs; for example, to identify the maximum flow that may be supported at an entry or exit point, or the level of exit flexibility that exists on the system.
+The type of analysis (steady state or transient) and supply and demand scenarios will vary according to the study required.
+However, the aim is to find the point at which the network becomes “constrained” i.e. has reached its limits for the given scenario.